-- Companies, municipalities, & regions commit to no tar sands in their fuel supply
+- - Companies, municipalities, universities, and religious institutions to no tar sands in their fuel supplies and investment portfolios

 - Key Problems: